A points-based attendance policy allows for the occasional emergency but still keeps productivity (and your bottom line) front-and-center.

 While there are a number of items to consider when finding the right job applicants, the cost of recruitment shouldn’t be one of them.
 Ensure you’re keeping costs low and services high with HR by selecting an HR partner that can assist in your recruiting efforts while also performing essential services for your business.

-You can learn more about smart recruiting in today’s workplace and how Stratus.hr can help your business find the right candidates faster by contacting Stratus.hr.
+Learn more about smart recruiting in today’s workplace and how Stratus.hr can help your business attract better candidates by booking a consultation!

 Most applicant tracking systems allow for weighted criteria input and can be made accessible to interviewers so they can jump in whenever needed.